 I had no idea what was going on, but it sounded pretty close.
 I got out of bed and dropped to my knees to peek out the window.
 And what did I see?
 One of the painters, supporting the end of their extension ladder!
 He had the ladder propped up against the side of the house and appeared to be looking up at someone on the ladder.
 But I couldn’t see who, thanks to a beam that jutted out of the Tudor style home.
 All I knew was that whoever was on the ladder was headed towards one of the bedroom windows… the room I was in at the time!

 I freaked.
 I turned on every light I could find in the room and ran downstairs screaming.
 However, unlike my previous story, my mom believed me this time.
 She’d heard the sounds too.
-We found a couple of flash lights and went outside, but nothing seemed amiss.
+We found a couple flashlights and went outside, but nothing seemed amiss.
 We were both pretty scared though, so she called the police.
 She made me tell the officer what I saw, and it seemed like a pretty outrageous story until my mom said something like, “I don’t know what he saw, but I heard the noises myself”.
 She mentioned the pocket watch and the painters, and the cop promised to look in to it.

 As I’ve always heard it, the police questioned the painters, and none of them admitted to anything.
 And since there was no evidence one way or the other, the police called my mom and said that there was little they could do.
 I mean, they could have dusted my parent’s bedroom for prints, but since the painters had been inside the house raising and lowering windows and painting trim their prints would have been inside anyway.
 And so nothing happened.
 The painters finished their job and went on their way.